 - The crew will consist of approximately six (6) Mine Maintenance Utilitypersons.
 The number of MMU's required will be adjusted (upward or downward) depending on operational requirements. - It is presently anticipated that the Company will employ one (1) MMU on each of the following crews "A", "B", "C" and "D" crew as well as "R" and "L" Crew.
-The shift schedule is subject to change depending on operational requirements. - In addition to washing equipment, the MMU's will continue to perform all of the duties associated with the position of Wash Bay Attendant. - When not required to wash equipment, the MMU will assist as and where assigned, including but not limited to: - cleaning of all three (3) washbays - guiding equipment into and out of the Mine Maintenance Shop - o emptying garbage cans into bins & dealing with waste handling / recycling - o general cleaning and housekeeping - o transporting of parts from the Warehouse to the Mine Maintenance bays
+The shift schedule is subject to change depending on operational requirements. - In addition to washing equipment, the MMU's will continue to perform all of the duties associated with the position of Wash Bay Attendant. - When not required to wash equipment, the MMU will assist as and where assigned, including but not limited to: - o cleaning of all three (3) washbays - guiding equipment into and out of the Mine Maintenance Shop - emptying garbage cans into bins & dealing with waste handling / recycling - o general cleaning and housekeeping - o transporting of parts from the Warehouse to the Mine Maintenance bays - organizing and returning of tools to proper location - assisting the Tool Crib Heavy Duty Mechanic (Attendant) and other tradespersons as required - operating forklift, skidsteer and similar equipment that they have been safely trained to operate

-- organizing and returning of tools to proper location - assisting the Tool Crib Heavy Duty Mechanic (Attendant) and other tradespersons as required - operating forklift, skidsteer and similar equipment that they have been safely trained to operate - general labouring duties, as assigned, in both the Mine Maintenance Shop and field - painting (as per the Letter of Understanding Painting-Modified Work Program) - The MMUs will have their own vacation list. - The MMUs will have their own overtime list. - Future vacancies will be posted as per Article 10 of the Collective Bargaining Agreement.
+- general labouring duties, as assigned, in both the Mine Maintenance Shop and field - painting (as per the Letter of Understanding Painting-Modified Work Program) - The MMUs will have their own vacation list. - The MMUs will have their own overtime list. - Future vacancies will be posted as per Article 10 of the Collective Bargaining Agreement.

-The creation of this position will not preclude a tradesperson from having the primary responsibility of cleaning and organizing their assigned work area.
+This position will not preclude a tradesperson from having the primary responsibility of cleaning and organizing their assigned work area.

-In witness whereof the Parties hereto have executed this Letter of Understanding on the 25th day of October 2016.
+In witness whereof the Parties hereto have executed this Letter of Understanding on the 5th day of October 2021.

-SIGNED ON BEHALF OF: TECK HIGHLAND VALLEY COPPER PARTNERSHIP SIGNED ON BEHALF OF: UNITED STEELWORKERS LOCAL 7619
+SIGNED ON BEHALF OF: UNITED STEELWORKERS LOCAL 7619